bitmark-inc/docs/learning-bitmark/working-with-bitmarks/issuing-bitmarks.md

 * Tap **ISSUE** button

     >As soon as users tap **ISSUE**, the app submits both the `Asset Registration` request and `bitmarks Issuance` transactions to the Bitmark network.
-It would takes few seconds for the submission to be successful.
-After that the properties will be added to the **PROPERTIES > YOURS** screen.
+After the submission is successful, the properties will be added to the **PROPERTIES > YOURS** screen.
     >
-    > **NOTE:** It will take several minutes for the transactions to be confirmed on the Bitmark blockchain after submitted.
+    > **NOTE:** It will take a while for the transactions to be confirmed on the Bitmark blockchain after submitted.

     <div style="background-color: #efefef; text-align: center;">
         <img src="images/RegisteringProperties_7.png" alt="Submitting transaction" title="Submitting transactions" width="250" style="padding: 20px" />